ucc23/ucc/_clusters/cwwdl2581.md

 UTI_C_lit: 0.0
 UTI_C_dup: 0.63
 UTI_summary: |
-    CWWDL 2581 is a poorly populated, very loose object of low C3 quality.
+    <b>CWWDL 2581</b> is a poorly populated, very loose object of low C3 quality.
+It is located at a moderate distance from the Sun, near the mid-plane.
 It was recently reported in the literature.<br><br>This is likely a unique object, which shares a moderate percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: red; font-weight: bold;">C</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 10.7